Cheesecake Factory Original Cheesecake Copycat [Video]

-- Now into fixing it: use the spatula dipped into hot water (or you can use your fingers, wet them in hot water first) to gently push and press down in the area of the crack and spread to fill it in until the top is smooth.
+- Now into fixing it: dip the spatula into hot water (or you can use your fingers, wet them in hot water first) and gently use it to push and press down in the area of the crack and spread to fill in the crack until the top is smooth.

 How to remove a cheesecake from the springform pan?

-How to slice a cheesecake?
+How to slice a cheesecake:

-- Run a long, sharp thin-bladed slicing knife under hot tap water or dip it into a glass of hot water prior to slicing it.
+- Run a sharp thin-bladed slicing knife under hot tap water or dip it into a glass of hot water prior to slicing it.

-- An easy, mess free way to cut even slices is to use cheese wire or unflavored dental floss.
+- An easy, mess-free way to cut even slices is to use cheese wire or unflavored dental floss.
 Clean the bits that stuck to the wire/floss before every cut.

 Cheesecake Factory Original Cheesecake Copycat Recipe